TavernFinder

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new TavernFinder account' with specific verb and resource.
-It immediately distinguishes from sibling tools (events, games, venues) which are unrelated to user registration.
+The description clearly states the tool creates a new TavernFinder account and returns tokens, with a specific verb and resource.
+It is distinct from sibling tools which deal with events, games, and venues.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.